jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - is trip to lockout after closing a template setting or hardcoded?
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
 - !!!!
 How does exiting loop scheme work when we add extra logic so that switches don't close into faults?
 Maybe just time out if switch opened due to LOV?
+	- When would viper see voltage loss on just single phase but not all 3?
+If there's a fault upstream, wouldn't the switch upstream of the fault open all 3 phases, so our device would see voltage loss on all 3?

 Notes:
 - Regarding Directional Ties, customer could instead choose to coordinate with different tie timings